 Crude oil washing was made mandatory under MARPOL Annex 1 regulation 13 which states that every crude oil tanker which is 20000 dwt and above must be fitted with COW system for every cargo hold tank.

-To perform Crude oil washing in correct and efficient manner every ship must have –
+To perform Crude oil washing in a correct and efficient manner every ship must have –

 - Efficient and approved COW system and equipment manual